Applying complex gestures to a SwiftUI view

 Triggering the correct release action involves using the GeometryProxy

-to check if the drag gesture was released inside or outside of the view’s bounds.
+to check if a gesture was released inside or outside of the view’s bounds.
 To do this, we can use this extension:

 private extension GeometryProxy {